Mold and Microbial Growth Awareness, Prevention, Guidelines for Reporting and Remediation

 Mold spores cannot be eliminated, but actions to prevent and remediate can be taken.
 Mold spores can enter buildings through open doors, windows, vents, and heating and air conditioning systems.
 Mold in the air outside can be brought indoors on clothing, shoes, bags, and even pets.

-Mold will grow where there is moisture, such as around leaks in roofs, windows, or pipes, or where there has been a flood.
-Mold grows on paper, cardboard, ceiling tiles and wood.
-Mold can also grow in dust, paints, wallpaper, insulation, drywall, carpet, fabric, and upholstery.
+Mold (microbial growth) will grow where there is moisture, such as around leaks in roofs, windows, or pipes, or where there has been a flood.
+Microbial growth grows on paper, cardboard, ceiling tiles and wood.
+Microbial growth can also grow in dust, paints, wallpaper, insulation, drywall, carpet, fabric, and upholstery.

-In order to prevent the active growth of mold, moisture sources and indoor relative humidity must be controlled.
+In order to prevent the active growth of microbial materials, moisture sources and indoor relative humidity must be controlled.
 The following are essential in minimizing the potential for mold growth:

 - Repair plumbing leaks as soon as possible.

 - Prevent moisture condensation.